uhlerlab/image2reg/README.md

 **TO BE ADDED**

-If you use the provided data please make sure to also reference the the corresponding raw data resources described in the paper in addition to our work.
+If you use the our software with the sample input images and/or the data provided please make sure to also reference the the corresponding raw data resources which are described in the paper. as well as our work.